 The department of philosophy offers graduate work leading to the Doctor of Philosophy.
 For admission to its graduate program, the department requires (1) a Bachelor's degree from an accredited institution; (2) at least 15 hours of course work in philosophy.
 Please provide transcripts of any previous work; (3) a Graduate Record Examination Score; (4) a brief personal statement that explains your academic background and your reasons for wanting to pursue graduate study in our department; 5) a brief writing sample that best demonstrates your philosophical reasoning abilities; and (6) three letters of recommendation.
 The faculty of the department may modify these requirements in exceptional circumstances.
 Our online application is strongly preferred and is available at www.baylor.edu/graduate/application.

 Although many students are nervous about taking the GRE exam and wonder whether or not their scores may adversely affect their admission prospects, they may be able to allay their anxiety by taking practice tests and making use of the various help publications that have now become widely available.
 The department seeks a thorough understanding of the intellect and character of applicants.
 No one element of the materials included in a complete application is decisive.
-That said, our most recent class had an average GRE of over 1300.
+That said, our most recent class had average GRE scores of 164 Verbal, 158 Quantitative, and 5.3 Analytical Writing.

 Please write a short (no more than 1-2 pages) personal statement that explains your academic background, your particular interests in philosophy, any circumstances you think the admissions committee should be aware of when considering your application, and your reasons for pursuing graduate study at Baylor.
 This statement can be uploaded to the online application using the upload feature on page 5 (see below for important related information about writing samples).